iotaledger/iota-core/documentation/APIs/core-models.md

     <td valign="top">Slot Commitment <code>oneOf</code></td>
     <td colspan="2">
       <details open="true">
-        <summary>Commitment</summary>
+        <summary>Slot Commitment</summary>
         <blockquote>
-          Commitment is an object that contains a summary of a slot.
-More descriptions are in Commitment section.
+          Slot Commitment is an object that contains a summary of a slot.
+More descriptions are in Slot Commitment section.
         </blockquote>
       </details>
     </td>